strouds/psyc_1101/readme.md

+figures 0-5 - histograms produced by survey_data.py

+figures 6-9 - plots produced by survey_data.py

 data.csv - survey results

+stats.csv - statistics produced by survey_data.py

+run.py - runs the code in survey_data using data from data.csv to produce the statistics and plots used in the Critical Thinking Assignment paper

 survey_data.py - main python code for interpreting survey results and generating statistics and plots

-run.py - runs the code in survey_data using data from data.csv to produce the statistics and plots used in the Critical Thinking Assignment paper